JBildstein/SpiderEye/README.md

 ### Linux

-First you need to set `WindowConfiguration.EnableDevTools` to `true` in your app.
+First you need to set `Window.EnableDevTools` to `true` in your app.
 Then just run your app and the dev tools will automatically attach to the window.
 You can detach it to a separate window by clicking on the detach icon in the top left corner of the dev tools.

 ### macOS

-First you need to set `WindowConfiguration.EnableDevTools` to `true` in your app.
+First you need to set `Window.EnableDevTools` to `true` in your app.
 Then run your app and once it's loaded, right click anywhere and select "Inspect Element" in the context menu.

 ## Development